 As an example, assume $\alpha=3$ and $\Gamma_i=13$ dB and equal power levels in each system.
 The median interference range is then 2.7 times the communication range.
 The mean transmission distance to the center of a centralized LAN cell is 0.75 times the cell radius.
-Thus, the median interference distance is approximately 2.7x0.75=2.0 times the cell radius and the median interference area is approximately 4 times the communication coverage area.
+Thus, the median interference distance is approximately $2.7 \times 0.75 = 2.0$ times the cell radius and the median interference area is approximately 4 times the communication coverage area.

 The effect of power level can better be illustrated by computing the proportion of WBFH devices in a typical deployment area that create interference to a victim transmitter-receiver combination.
-The victim system might be a wireless LAN system, but it may also be another type of packet based digital communication system.